 The forecast error developers flag most often: pricing an AI coding agent off the flat tier and forgetting the usage layer underneath it.
 A $20 Cursor seat that an engineer leans on all day hits the credit pool and pushes to the $60 Pro+ tier.
 A “free” open-source agent on a heavy week can out-bill a paid subscription on raw tokens.

 The other trap is Devin’s usage layer.
 Beyond each plan’s quota, pay-as-you-go overages on a few large delegated tasks can quietly outrun a flat subscription, so budget Devin by the task, not the month.
-For predictable spend, the flat IDE subscriptions (Cursor Pro, Windsurf Pro, Zed Pro) are easiest to forecast; the credit and usage models reward teams that actually watch the meter.

 The real monthly bill for a power user